The Hunger Games Lesson Plan Ideas

 The Hunger Games provides multiple learning opportunities for middle school English students.

 Finally, students might note that the author does not keep a heavy social media presence.
 Still, her books sell incredibly well, and she has a loyal following.
-Ask students to weigh in on authors and visibility.
+Ask them to weigh in on authors and visibility.

 Activities for the Hunger Games